Masterpaul562/PaulTokhtuev-Portfolio/README.md

 <p><a href="https://drive.google.com/file/d/1uQE4hhBP7PsaYfUbe0ks8hiXNjcjFIl6/view?usp=sharing">Watch Spotlight</a></p>

- A video that is supposed to spotlight the stage crew that is here at Skyline.
+ A video that is supposed to spotlight the stage crew that at Skyline.
 This gives a look into how the stage crew prepares for performances, what they do at performances, and how they clean up after the curtain is drawn.

 <p><a href="https://drive.google.com/file/d/1FS4eVfCzRmqkWVNlYJe1lpM0wAxW9A1f/view?usp=sharing">Watch Outro</a></p>

 A short outro piece that was planned to play at the end of video announcements.
 Shows who did what to produce the announcements.
-Sadly, we had no use for it as video announcements made in the studio were never done, as the studio was unfinished at the time.

 </details>